 Inspired by the sand and surf of America’s iconic East Coast, the design of colourful, eye-catching weekendwear eventually became Ms. Willcock’s signature.
 Her family’s 1980s move to a Lake Jo summer cottage in Muskoka fueled further inspiration.

-Fast forward to 2016: Snapdragon’s collection of ponchos, wraps, cashmere cardigans, and brightly-hued tunics help define this season’s Muskoka style.
+Fast forward to present: in Snapdragon’s collection of ponchos, wraps, cashmere cardigans, and brightly-hued tunics help define this season’s Muskoka style.

 The Consummate Traveller